Teacher in Charge: Ms C. Currie.

 In this course, students will be introduced to the language and culture of Spanish-speaking countries.
 The emphasis is on developing authentic communication skills, and in particular learning to understand and speak Spanish in real life situations.
 Writing, reading and grammar skills are also introduced.

-Learning a foreign language involves getting to know about the cultural aspects and traditions of the country where the language is spoken.
-The cultures, geography and customs of German-speaking countries will be incorporated into the course to encourage comparisons.
+The cultures, geography and customs of Spanish-speaking countries will be incorporated into the course to encourage comparisons.

 Students are expected to supply their own stationary.